Deir ez-Zor Military Council: History

 Clashes broke out between the SDF and the Deir ez-Zor Military Council in August 2023, with local tribes within the military council declaring control over six villages along the Euphrates river upon SDF withdrawal on 29 August.
 The Deir ez-Zor Military Council began clashes with the SDF after the military council's commander, Abu Khawla, was arrested by the SDF who accused him of corruption and unlawful activity, and lasted until September.
 Abu Khawla was replaced by Turki Al-Dhari, also known as Abu Laith Khasham.
 The military council's organisation and leadership was restructured in October 2024 and a new commander, Ayed al-Turki al-Khabil, also known as Abu Ali Fuladh, was installed.

 During the 2024 Syrian opposition offensives in late November to early December 2024, the Deir ez-Zor Military Council launched its own offensive against the SAA and Iranian militias in an attempt to capture the remaining government-held settlements east of the Euphrates.
 Following the withdrawal of pro-government forces towards Damascus on 6 December, the SDF extended its control over the city of Deir ez-Zor as well as the city of Abu Kamal and its border crossing with Iraq.

-Following the fall of the Assad regime, anti-SDF protests broke out in Deir ez-Zor calling for the Syrian transitional government to take over the city.
+Following the fall of the Assad regime, anti-SDF protests broke out in Deir ez-Zor calling for the Syrian caretaker government to take over the city.
 The leaders of the Hajin, Al-Kasrah, Al-Busayrah Military Councils and Koniko Brigade, which operate under the Deir ez-Zor Military Council, have since announced their defection to the Syrian transitional government and the Hayat Tahrir al-Sham (HTS) led Military Operations Command.
 The SDF have since lost control of parts of the city west of the Euphrates to Syrian government forces.

+As of 18 January 2026, following the initial ceasefire, the Syrian transitional government through Arab tribal militias, had gained complete control of Deir ez-Zor Governorate.
+Subsequently, security forces in Deir ez-Zor launches reconciliation procedures for SDF affiliates.